coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 ---

-**Q:** Why isn't there support for scripting, while we have things like WASM **A:** This is out of scope as it unhyperifies hypermedia, and this is up to XR hypermedia browser-extensions.<br> Historically scripting/Javascript seems to been able to turn webpages from hypermedia documents into its opposite (hyperscripted nonhypermedia documents).<br>In order to prevent this backward-movement (hypermedia tends to liberate people from finnicky scripting) XR Fragments should never unhyperify itself by hardcoupling to a particular markup or scripting language.
-[XR Macro's](https://xrfragment.org/doc/RFC_XR_Macros.html) are an example of something which is probably smarter and safer for hypermedia browsers to implement, instead of going full-in with a turing-complete scripting language (and suffer the security consequences later).<br>
+**Q:** Why isn't there support for scripting, URI Template Fragments are so limited compared to WASM & javascript **A:** This is out of scope as it unhyperifies hypermedia, and this is up to XR hypermedia browser-extensions.<br> Historically scripting/Javascript seems to been able to turn webpages from hypermedia documents into its opposite (hyperscripted nonhypermedia documents).<br>In order to prevent this backward-movement (hypermedia tends to liberate people from finnicky scripting) XR Fragment uses [W3C Media Fragments](https://www.w3.org/TR/media-frags/) and [URI Templates (RFC6570)](https://www.rfc-editor.org/rfc/rfc6570), to prevent unhyperifying itself by hardcoupling to a particular markup or scripting language. <br>
 XR Fragments supports filtering objects in a scene only, because in the history of the javascript-powered web, showing/hiding document-entities seems to be one of the most popular basic usecases.<br>
-Doing advanced scripting & networkrequests under the hood are obviously interesting endavours, but this is something which should not be hardcoupled with hypermedia.<br>This belongs to browser extensions.<br>
+Doing advanced scripting & networkrequests under the hood are obviously interesting endavours, but this is something which should not be hardcoupled with XR Fragments or hypermedia.<br>This perhaps belongs more to browser extensions.<br>
 Non-HTML Hypermedia browsers should make browser extensions the right place, to 'extend' experiences, in contrast to code/javascript inside hypermedia documents (this turned out as a hypermedia antipattern).

 # authors